Cookies information

 • A wide range of housing measures to reduce emissions from domestic housing stock is supported by better data and a range of effective measures around energy efficiency

-• Water Lane Solar Farm to include E-charging infrastructure to support full electrification of fleet
+• Water Lane Solar Farm battery storage in place, directly connected to EV charging infrastructure to support full electrification of fleet

 • Electric RCV's purchased, electric vans and pool car in operation